 Distinguished visiting speakers

 Our deliberations are informed and enriched by relevant contributions from a range of distinguished guest speakers.
-Recent seminars and discussions have focused on questions of cognition (Terence Cave), the digital Humanities (Julianne Nyhan), philology (John T. Hamilton) and the relationship between adaptation and theory (Kamilla Elliott).
-The Stream has also established links with creative practitioners, and in May 2018 hosted an event with BBC radio dramatist Adrian Penketh.
-In 2018/19 these activities will be carried forward not least by talks on the ground-breaking project to digitize the Exeter Book (Emma Cayley), and by Deirdre Wilson on relevance theory – which we anticipate will provide a valuable undergirding of our future work on adaptation.
+Recent seminars and discussions have focused on questions of cognition (Terence Cave), the digital Humanities (Julianne Nyhan, Emma Cayley), Relevance Theory (Deirdre Wilson), philology (John T. Hamilton) and the relationship between adaptation and theory (Kamilla Elliott).
+The Stream has also established links with creative practitioners, for example hosting an event with BBC radio dramatist Adrian Penketh.

 Find out more